 The Buyout Program is a Utah Medicaid program that purchases established health insurance for Medicaid members.
-Any Medicaid (Traditional and Non-Traditional) recipient who has a significant medical need and available insurance that would cover the cost of that need may be referred to the Buyout Program.
+Any Medicaid member who has a significant medical need and available insurance that would cover the cost of that need may be referred to the Buyout Program.
 In order for a member to be enrolled in the Buyout Program, Medicaid Buyout staff must find that enrollment would be cost-effective for the state.
-Most insurance plans are eligible, including but not limited to employer-based group insurance, individual plans, student health plans, etc.
+Most insurance plans are eligible, including, but not limited to, employer-based group insurance, individual plans, student health plans, etc.

 The primary considerations are eligibility for Medicaid, the medical need, the coverage offered under the policy, and the cost-effectiveness of the Buyout purchase.
 The Buyout Program should not be confused with other programs such as UPP, ARRA, or Buy-in (Medicare Premiums Assistance).